daffainfo/ctf-writeup/Buckeye CTF 2023/replace-me/README.md

 > I knew I shouldn't have gotten a cheap phone :/

 ## About the Challenge
-We have been given a boot image file (You can download the file [here](dist)), and we need to find the flag there
+We were given a boot image file (You can download the file [here](dist)), and we need to find the flag there

 ## How to Solve?
 First, you can use `file` command in linux to find out the type of file to be analyzed